otrv4/otrv4/otrv4.md

 For exchanging data messages, OTRv4 uses a key structure and key rotation strategy with the [Double Ratchet] algorithm [6] at its core.
 As a result we will use many of the terms within the Double Ratchet domain to describe the difference in the context of OTRv4.
+A cryptographic ratchet is a one way mechanism for deriving new cryptographic keys from previous keys.
+New keys cannot be used to calculate the old keys.
+Its name comes from the mechanical ratchet.

 OTRv4 retains the Diffie-Hellman Ratchet [7] and Symmetric Key Ratchet [8] from the algorithm.